nasa/harmony-browse-image-generator/README.md

 It is planned to implement additional hooks, possibly including tools such as `mypy`.

+[pre-commit.ci](pre-commit.ci) is configured such that these same hooks will be automatically run for every pull request.

 ## Releasing a new version of the service:

 Once a new Docker image has been published with a new semantic version tag,